pradeep652227/typescript-cohort-3.0/assignment-01/readme.md

 Create a function that takes 'age' as an argumnent and returns whether the age is > 18 or not

 # Assignment 04: Function that takes another function as input

+# Assignment 05:
+Create a function isLegal that returns true or false if a user is above 18 or not.
+It takes user as an Input